raman-dataAnalyst/SQL_project/README.md

 # SQL_project
-This is SQL project using Cars-24 dataset.
+This is SQL projects using different dataset.